About This Listing

 EATING AND DRINKING:

 City Gardens is perched on Bukit Ceylon, with its own short-cut by foot directly down into the city.
 Just a stone's throw from the busy night time hangout of Changkat Bukit Bintang, a street of international restaurants, bars and clubs, that attracts large crowds, throughout the week into the early hours, drinks prices are high, beware of cut price cocktails.
 Wednesday night is always "Ladies Night".
 Pampas and Ciccio are both excellent well-priced eateries.
 One for great steak the other for delicious pizza.
-The street's most famous restaurant, the internationally renowned Frangipani, hosts a gay night in the upstairs cocktail lounge on Fridays.

 For dedicated foodies, who just want that street-food treat, head for Jalan Alor less than 10 minutes away on foot, open in part all day, but in full through the evening until 4am.
 Malaysian, Chinese and Thai food stalls line this one street on both sides, and we are happy to recommend our favourites, reasonably priced and cheap beer.
 Vegetarians are well catered for here thanks in part to Hindu and Buddhist faiths.